roninjin10/stax/apps/README.md

 ## next-app

-A next app currently with no identity
+A next app currently with no identity.
+(As of this comment nuked for breaking the ci build)

 ## vite-app

-A vite app currently with no identiy
+A vite app currently being used to to test the experimental ts-sol and sol-babel-plugin packages e2e